 Now, I’m not the sort of girl that’s adverse to adventure and a bit of roughing it.
-Au contraire, far from it, it’s a bit of a pre-requisite for happy island living, but… I love a little luxury as much as anyone and the Glamping at Anegada Beach Club provides the perfect balance.
+Au contraire, far from it, it’s a bit of a pre-requisite for happy island living.
+But… I love a little luxury as much as anyone and the Glamping at Anegada Beach Club provides the perfect balance.

-Pre-Irma the luxury tents were actually made of canvas – since the storm they have been updated to these gorgeous little cabin/canvas hybrid, with a solid thatched roof and canvas walls – but it still definitely counts as ‘Glamping’.
+Pre-Irma the luxury tents were actually made of canvas.
+Since the storm they have been updated to these gorgeous little cabin/canvas hybrid, with a solid thatched roof and canvas walls – but it still definitely counts as ‘Glamping’.

-The tents have a completely open front (mosquito net) which looks over the beach and out to sea, just the most picturesque scene to wake up to!
-There are roll down canvas walls that you can use if you wish to shut out a bit more of the light, although that would block out a lot of the sea breeze that you’re going to be enjoying, since the tents (unlike the hotel rooms) aren’t air-conditioned.
+The tents have a completely open front (mosquito net) which looks over the beach and out to sea.
+Just the most picturesque scene to wake up to!
+There are roll down canvas walls that you can use if you wish to shut out a bit more of the light.
+Although that would block out a lot of the sea breeze that you’re going to be enjoying, since the tents (unlike the hotel rooms) aren’t air-conditioned.

 It is also worth noting that, since the walls are made of canvas, and the front of mosquito netting, that the sound really carries from the beach and, in particular, from the beach bar.
-The canvas also ripples with the wind, which I found quite relaxing but if you’re a light sleeper you might want to bring some ear plugs, and maybe a comfortable eye-mask if you feel like the morning light might bother you.
+The canvas also ripples with the wind, which I found quite relaxing.
+If you’re a light sleeper you might want to bring some ear plugs, and maybe a comfortable eye-mask if you feel like the morning light might bother you.
 (I enjoyed being up at sunrise, but it isn’t for everyone).

-The tents are tastefully furnished, a large four-poster bed with mosquito screen in the center of the room with some rustic open wardrobes for clothing and a comfortable day bed sofa.
+The tents are tastefully furnished.
+A large four-poster bed with mosquito screen in the center of the room with some rustic open wardrobes for clothing and a comfortable day bed sofa.
 The furniture is all bleached wood for a beachy effect and the cushions have a fish print.
 There are two small fans to help circulate the air in your tent which are helpful.
-The little deck at the front of the tent has two swinging hammock chairs which are perfect for relaxing and watching the sun rise.
+The little deck at the front of the tent has two swinging hammock chairs, which are perfect for relaxing and watching the sun rise.

 Connected to your tent, via a little open walkway, is your bathroom.
 With a large rainfall shower head and my favourite L’Occitane goodies, it is beautifully rustic but perfectly functional.
 One of the tents also features two outdoor bathtubs so, if you book early enough to secure that one, you could be enjoying al fresco bathing on your deck.